Code of Conduct in Practice #2: Maintaining Personal and Professional Boundaries

 Principle 10: Keep accurate records and use technology effectively and safely.

-Be clear in your communication with clients.
-Emails and texts are often informal and can result in accidental boundary violations.
-Using slang and more casual ways of communicating may confuse clients about the boundaries in the professional relationship.
-Use texting sparingly, as mistakes can easily be made and messages misunderstood.
-Use more formal language.
-Using email and text messages can also create a perception that social workers are contactable and available at any time.
-It is your responsibility to set clear boundaries around this.
-For example, you may want to agree with your client when text messages and emails can be sent and when they will be answered.
+Emails and texts are often casual, informal and use slang.
+Use email and text messages sparingly, as mistakes can easily be made and messages misunderstood.
+It can also create a perception that social workers are contactable and available at any time.
+You need to set clear boundaries around this.
+For example, you could agree with your client when messages can be sent and answered.

 Reflections

-3. How am I being mindful of power imbalances within the professional relationship and avoiding inappropriate dual relationships?
+3. How am I being mindful of power imbalances within the professional relationship and avoiding inappropriate relationships?

 4. How am I ensuring that my own personal needs are not influencing interactions between myself and the client?